kbmcconnell/PersonalPrivacyGuide/README.md

 ### Safari
 Apple does not allow you to uninstall Safari.
 If you want to use another browser, you only need to change the default browser in your settings.

-If you use Safari, here are some recommendations:
+If you must use Safari, here are some recommendations:

 - use a VPN
 - change the default search engine to DuckDuckGo or another of your preference